Central West End station

-Central West End is a St. Louis MetroLink station.
-It is located in the Central West End neighborhood just southeast of the intersection of Euclid Avenue and Children's Place.
-This station serves the Washington University Medical Center, Barnes-Jewish Hospital, St. Louis Children's Hospital, and St. Louis University High School (by crossing the pedestrian bridge that spans the highway).
-Central West End is also a major MetroBus transfer and is the most traveled station in the MetroLink system.
+Central West End station is a light rail station on the Red and Blue lines of the St. Louis MetroLink system.
+This at-grade station is located in the Central West End neighborhood just southeast of the intersection of Euclid Avenue and Children's Place.
+This station also serves a large MetroBus transfer and is the most used station on the MetroLink system.